On the Direct Construction of MDS and Near-MDS Matrices: Definitions and Preliminaries

-Now, we will see how the determinant of $V({\bf x}; T)$ can be computed with the help of the determinant of a Vandermonde matrix when $T$ has discontinuities.
+Now, we will see how the determinant of $V_{\perp}({\bf x};I)$ can be computed with the help of the determinant of the Vandermonde matrix $\vand({\bf x})$ when $I$ is nonempty.
 To do so, we require the following definition.

 \begin{definition} The elementary symmetric polynomial of degree $d$ is defined as

 where $e=(e_1,e_2,\ldots,e_n)\in \mathbb{F}_2^n$. \end{definition}

 \begin{theorem}\cite[Theorem~1]{GVand} If $I=\set{l_1,l_2,\ldots,l_s}$, we have